offbyone/ideas/content/old/friends/historical-associations.md

+---
-Title: Historical Associations
+title: Historical Associations
+slug: historical-associations
-date: 2006-04-23 09:55
+date: "2006-04-23 09:55"
+category: Friends, General Thoughts
+tags:
+  - friends
+  - memory lane
 author: offby1
-category: Friends, General Thoughts
-tags: friends, memory lane
-slug: historical-associations
 status: draft
+---
 It's been a thought tickling around in the back of my brain, but a post about [finding a friend thought](http://lashingtail.blogspot.com/2006/04/serendipity-broke-my-brain-but-im-too.html) lost by a good friend of mine (Jebus, that's a construct and a half.
 Note to self: Simpler sentences!) got me thinking about it a bit more.

 I've never been one for many friendships.
 The people whom I consider to be my friends are infinitely precious to me, as a product of both their individual merits and their scarcity.
 As it is, I don't see enough of the people that matter to me, so I clutch those moments close.